This post may contain affiliate links. Please read our disclosure policy.

 Replace some or all of the chocolate chips with chopped dried apricots, dried cranberries, or even pitted, chopped dates.
 Toss the dates in some flour first, though, since dates are super sticky!

-Gluten free, oatmeal walnut cookies
+Oatmeal walnut cookies

 - Gluten free monster cookies are thick and chewy peanut butter cookies with crisp edges made with quick oats and oat flour.

-- These gluten free pumpkin oatmeal cookies add the warm spices and rich pumpkin flavor of fall to our gf oatmeal cookie recipe.
+- These gluten free pumpkin oatmeal cookies add the warm spices and rich pumpkin flavor of fall to our oatmeal cookie recipe.

 - If you're missing Do-Si-Dos Girl Scout Cookies, try our peanut butter gluten free oatmeal cookie sandwiches!

-Thick and Chewy Classic Gluten Free Oatmeal Cookies
+Classic Gluten Free Oatmeal Cookies Recipe

 Ingredients

-- 1 ยฝ cups (210 g) all purpose gluten free flour blend, I used Better Batter
+- 1 ½ cups (210 g) all purpose gluten free flour blend, (See Recipe Notes)

-- 1 ยผ teaspoons xanthan gum, omit if your blend already contains it
+- ¾ teaspoon xanthan gum, omit if your blend already contains it

 - 1 teaspoon baking soda

-- ยฝ teaspoon kosher salt
+- ½ teaspoon kosher salt

-- ยฝ cup (100 g) granulated sugar
+- ½ cup (100 g) granulated sugar

-- 2 ยฝ cups (250 g) certified gluten free old fashioned rolled oats
+- 2 ½ cups (250 g) gluten free old fashioned rolled oats

 - 1 cup (218 g) packed light brown sugar